Remote heart monitoring has been an effective part of heart treatment plans for more than two decades and continues to grow in importance.

 AFib can lead to blood clots, stroke, heart failure and other heart-related complications.
 More than 450,000 hospitalizations with AFib as the primary diagnosis occur each year in the United States.
 AFib contributes to about 158,000 deaths each year.

 Advancing age and high blood pressure are leading risk factors.
 High blood pressure accounts for 1 in 5 cases of AFib.
 People of European descent are also more likely to have AFib than African-Americans.

 - Enlargement of the chambers on the left side of the heart

 - Irregular heartbeat

 In extreme cases, AFib can lead to sudden cardiac arrest.

-A Holter monitor is a wearable device that records a continuous ECG, usually for 24 to 48 hours.
+A Holter monitor is a wearable device that records a continuous ECG, usually for one to two days.
 Newer Holter monitors allow continuous monitoring for weeks.

-A cardiac event monitor is similar to a Holter monitor, but is used for long-term monitoring of symptoms that occur infrequently.
+A cardiac event monitor is similar to a Holter monitor.
+It is used for long-term monitoring of symptoms that occur infrequently.

-Heart patients can wear these pager-sized devices for longer periods – typically 30 days – and use them to record heart activity as symptoms occur.
+Heart patients can wear these pager-sized devices for longer periods, typically 30 days.
+They can use them to record heart activity as symptoms occur.
 In some devices, the ECG can be sent by telephone to the patient’s health care team.

 “With the push of a button, an event monitor will record and store your heart’s electrical activity as symptoms occur.
 Your doctor analyzes and interprets the results and recommends treatment,” says Dr. Gibson.